 The Pilastras Structure is located in the North, and you will see a stele in the south-center of the Great Plaza.

-The most easy and cheap way to get there by bus or “colectivo” from Mérida.
+The easiest and most cheap way to get there is by bus or by un “colectivo” from Mérida.

 You can dial 078 from any phone, where you can find free information about tourist attractions, airports, travel agencies, car rental companies, embassies and consulates, fairs and exhibitions, hotels, hospitals, financial services, migratory and other issues.